Rated for Everyone

 releases the moth into the evening air.

-The man becomes a keeper of days.
+The man becomes a keeper of last times.

 Each morning,

-and by the brushes of her shoulder
+by the brush of her shoulder against his own.

-The subtleties of known love,
+Those subtleties of known love,

-never misspoken when
+never misspoken when upon skin.

 But his body is a traitor.